 Woods: What does Fortinet do and could you use the NIST framework as a way to explain your capabilities?

-Quade: Fortinet is a company that does womb to tomb security or IOT to cloud security.
+Quade: Fortinet is a company that does womb to tomb security or IoT to cloud security.
 We execute a strategy called the OODA loop where we’re able to observe, orient, decide and act which is fundamentally what the NIST cybersecurity framework is about.
-It’s about having the capability to detect things from happening before they turn bad, doing a mitigation when things do turn bad or cleaning up afterward informed by good shared situation awareness.
-Fortinet specializes in having plenty of detectors to detect risky conditions, plenty of actuators to be able to mitigate risky conditions and then overall insight and visibility so you can have a greater understanding of where you’re at risk, where you’re mitigating at risk and where you need to be planning for the future.
+It’s about having the capability to detect things happening before they turn bad, doing a mitigation when things do turn bad or cleaning up afterward informed by good shared situation awareness.
+Fortinet specializes in having plenty of detectors to detect risky conditions, plenty of actuators to be able to mitigate risky conditions and then overall insight and visibility so you can have a greater understanding of where you’re at risk, where you’re mitigating risk and where you need to be planning for the future.

 You have next generation firewalls, which is the foundation of the company but what are the product categories that are under the Fortinet umbrella?

 Fortinet started with its base product being a firewall, called FortiGates.
-That was back in the earlier days of firewalls and they were called connection-oriented firewalls, and connection-oriented firewalls made sure that only A talked to B and if A wants to talk to C, then a firewall would block it.
+That was back in the earlier days of firewalls and they were called connection-oriented firewalls, and connection-oriented firewalls made sure that A only talked to B and if A wants to talk to C, then a firewall would block it.
 The next generation of firewalls was more content-oriented.
 It’s evaluating the content of that communication and deciding what goes through, what doesn’t and which one needs a little bit more examination, like a sandbox feature where you take something offline, detonate it in a detonation chamber, in a sandbox, examine it for malicious indicators and then decide whether to allow it to pass or not.
 The third generation firewalls are intent-based security.
-That would allow you to greatly reduce the complexity that it would take for anyone to manage your system by having a human being describe their intent behind the security policy and have the computer science behind their firewalls themselves.
-So the foundational product of Fortinet are FortiGates, but as I eluded to a little bit earlier, we have a suite of products all well-integrated that work in the front of the firewall, side by side of the firewall and much further upstream.
+That would allow you to greatly reduce the complexity that it would take for anyone to manage your system by having a human being describe the intent behind the security policy and have the computer science behind their firewalls themselves.
+So the foundational product of Fortinet is FortiGates, but as I eluded to a little bit earlier, we have a suite of products all well-integrated that work in the front of the firewall, side by side with the firewall and much further upstream.

 What are those products?